zinc-glaze/unit-4-game/README.md

 Future development of this game will add an improved "You Win/Lose!" message.
 Ideally, the message would display for a few seconds (during which time game play would be locked).
 After the message disappears, the game would restart.

-I would also like to add some jQuery animation to the images on each click to make the game a bit more dynamic.
+I would also like to add some jQuery animation to the images on each click to make the game a bit more dynamic, and shuffle the "crystal" images each game for more variety.